nikzalevskii/lumincoin/README.md

 ## **About**
 **Finance Manager** is a web-based platform designed to help users manage their financial activities effectively.
 The application allows users to track income and expenses, manage categories, view real-time financial data, and visualize trends through dynamic charts.

-The frontend is developed using **vanilla JavaScript** with **Bootstrap** for building a responsive and modern user interface.
+The frontend is developed using **JavaScript** with **Bootstrap** for building a responsive and modern user interface.
 Webpack is used for bundling and optimizing the code, ensuring smooth performance across various devices.

 ---